What Is Idea Screening?

 Generally, benchmarks help you compare ideas based on:

-- Strategic fit – Does this idea fit with the business profile and objectives?
+- Strategic fit – Alignment with business goals.

 It’s worth noting that in research, the terms ‘benchmarks’ and ‘norms’ are sometimes used interchangeably, but they aren’t the same thing.
 In market research, norms are industry-specific data points collected over time, helping researchers determine whether their idea meets the standards of ‘good’ in context.